 We strive to provide a protein, starch, and vegetable in each meal.
 We also provide something to drink and a dessert.
 We welcome blessing bag donations with necessary hygiene items or other donations!
 (See "Services")

-We provide tables, sterno set-up, serving utensils, hand sanitizer, serving gloves, and trash bags.
-We do bring napkins, forks, and plates, but we appreciate these donated if possible.
+We provide tables, masks, hand sanitizer, serving gloves, utensil packets and trash bags.
 We do have contacts for free food if there are financial concerns!
 Just ask us!